akurasy/DevOps-Complete/README.md

 kubectl get ingress -n dev
 ```

-We can then copy the IP address and create an A record for it as follows:
+We can then copy the load balancer DNS address and create an A record for it as follows:

 frontend - dev.myakuracy.click